 Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of libraries and community organizations who state that their internet service meets or does not meet their needs.
+This chart shows the percentage of libraries and community organizations that state their internet service meets or does not meet their needs.